unitedoperations/UnitedOperationsFramework/docs/mission-makers/olsen-gear.md

 ---

 # Important Note
-Mission-makers, you can always use the UOFW ACE3 based loadouts system in conjunction with the Olsen Loadout system at the same time!
+Mission-makers, you can always use the UO Framework ACE3 based loadouts system in conjunction with the Olsen Loadout system at the same time!